War of the Galician Succession (1205–1245): Phase I of the war 1205–1214: Igorevichi rule and Polish-Hungarian interventions

-After the death of Roman the Great, his sons, Daniel of Galicia and Vasylko Romanovich, inherited a state in political chaos.
-The return of Roman's political opponents and the claims of various dynasties to the Galicia-Volhynian throne complicated their situation.
+After the death of Roman the Great, his young sons, Daniel and Vasylko, called the Romanovichi after their father, inherited a state in political chaos.
+The return of Roman's political opponents and the claims of various dynasties to Galician and Volhynian regions complicated their situation.
 At the same time, Rurik Rostislavich, supported by the Olgovichi of Chernigov, invaded the lands of the young princes.
 In response, Roman's widow Anna Euphrosyne assumed the regency of Galicia–Volhynia, and requested help from King Andrew II of Hungary, who agreed to provide assistance.
 Despite the defeat of the Hungarian army at Mikulin, they managed to defend Halych against the allied forces of Rurik and the Olgovichi, temporarily repelling their claims.
 However, the situation deteriorated again in 1206, forcing the Romanovichi to flee.

 After a series of political perturbations, the boyars elected Vladimir Igorevich to the Halych throne.
-The Hungarians and Poles attempted to stabilise their territories through intervention, which led to the division of the Principality of Galicia–Volhynia into spheres of influence.
+The Hungarians and Poles attempted to stabilise their territories through intervention, which led to the division of Galician and Volhynian lands into spheres of influence.
 Hungarian intervention handed power in Halych to Benedict, whose rule quickly collapsed.
 The boyars of Halych resumed their allegiance with the Igorevichi, who, however, brutally dealt with them for an unknown reason by massacring them.

 A surviving boyar, Vladislav Kormilchyc, called on the Hungarians and Poles for help.
 A joint expedition began, which initially ended with the defeat of the Hungarians at the River Luta.
 Eventually, however, Polish-Hungarian forces crushed the Igorevichi army at the Battle of Zvenigorod (1211), temporarily restoring stability in Halych.
 After Zvenigorod, Vladimir Igorevich's sons Roman, Rostislav and Sviatoslav were taken prisoner.
 In an act of retaliation for the earlier massacre, the boyars ransomed them and then hanged them.
 In 1212, the boyars expelled regent Euphrosyne from Halych, possibly due to her attempts to curb the power and influence of the boyars; nevertheless, a subsequent Hungarian intervention allowed her to return.
 In 1213, Euphrosyne once again lost power due to the actions of the boyars, who invited Peresopnytsian prince Mstislav the Nemesis to the throne.

 The situation prompted the King of Hungary to launch another armed expedition, after which he installed Vladislav Kormilchyc as governor on the throne of Halych.
 In response, Euphrosyne turned to Leszek the White for help.
 The Polish princeps defeated Vladislav at the river Bóbrka, although he failed to capture Halych.
-But in retaliation he carried out a raid, plundering the Principality of Galicia–Volhynia.
+But in retaliation he carried out a raid, plundering Galicia–Volhynia.
 As a result of this, the Poles and Hungarians concluded a treaty in Spiš, dividing Galicia–Volhynia into spheres of influence — the Poles were to take control of Volodymyr and the Hungarians of Halych.